-Recently, NAR’s Executive Committee has added Marg Foster as treasurer, Margie Linner as secretary, Sue Hubert, Bob Devlin, Johnnie Petrick, Elizabeth Colcombe, John Schwoebel, Nancy McKnight, Pat Danahey and Lynne Burk.
+Next, NAR’s Executive Committee added Marg Foster as treasurer, Margie Linner as secretary, Sue Hubert, Bob Devlin, Johnnie Petrick, Elizabeth Colcombe, John Schwoebel, Nancy McKnight, Pat Danahey and Lynne Burk.

 We built upon our initial website by adding more learning / awareness links to further address our membership’s needs.

 As we grew, we forged a more inclusive relationship with the District: we are partners at the PSERs exit meeting for current employees; we are guest speakers at the District’s luncheon honoring that year’s retirees

 We continue to schedule numerous social events which our members are encouraged to attend.
 Sponsoring a “Not Back to School” breakfast on the first school day, highlighting that year’s retirees, is a popular activity; hosting a spring luncheon has been a success; our largest and most popular venue is our Christmas luncheon where almost half our membership enjoys a relaxing and collegial festival.